Generic Name: daptomycin

 Compatible Intravenous Solutions

-Cubicin should not be used in conjunction with ReadyMED® elastomeric infusion pumps (Cardinal Health, Inc.).
+Cubicin RF should not be used in conjunction with ReadyMED® elastomeric infusion pumps.
 Stability studies of Cubicin solutions stored in ReadyMED® elastomeric infusion pumps identified an impurity (2-mercaptobenzothiazole) leaching from this pump system into the Cubicin solution.

-Because only limited data are available on the compatibility of Cubicin with other IV substances, additives and other medications should not be added to Cubicin single-use vials or infusion bags, or infused simultaneously with Cubicin through the same IV line.
-If the same IV line is used for sequential infusion of different drugs, the line should be flushed with a compatible intravenous solution before and after infusion with Cubicin.
+Because only limited data are available on the compatibility of Cubicin RF with other IV substances, additives and other medications should not be added to Cubicin RF single-dose vials or infusion bags, or infused simultaneously with Cubicin RF through the same IV line.
+If the same IV line is used for sequential infusion of different drugs, the line should be flushed with a compatible intravenous solution before and after infusion with Cubicin RF.

 Dosage Forms and Strengths

-500 mg daptomycin as a sterile, pale yellow to light brown lyophilized powder for reconstitution in a single-use vial.
+For Injection: 500 mg daptomycin as a sterile, pale yellow to light brown lyophilized powder for reconstitution in a single-dose vial.

 Warnings and Precautions